 Supplies:

-- Simply Brand (Apple, Orange, Etc.) Juice Container
+- Simply Brand (Apple, Orange, Etc.) Juice Container (59 oz carafe) or equivalent

 - Measuring Cup